rahatkader/Dhaka-Weather-Forecasting/README.md

-# Dhaka Weather Forcasting
+# Dhaka Weather Forecasting

 ## **Introduction**

-In this repository, a forecasting model is trained using facebook prophet and also the model's API is created using fastapi.
+In this repository, a forecasting model is trained using Facebook Prophet, and the model's API is also created using FastAPI.
 The model can predict temperature of Dhaka, Bangladesh for given date.

 ## **Dataset**